 Corded Blinds Officially Banned

 Over the years despite repeated complaints very little was done to change the mechanism of these blinds.
 Manufacturers included warnings in the instruction manual to parents and pet owners to display caution.
 Cases continued to be reported by distressed parents until a few years back when cordless window treatments slowly started penetrating the markets.
 These shades and blinds could be operated without cords.
-These window treatments were an instant hit as it brought huge relief for worried parents and pet owners.
+These child proof blinds were an instant hit as it brought huge relief for worried parents and pet owners.
 The absence of cords also made the shades look aesthetically more beautiful, neat and tidy.
 Corded blinds nevertheless continued to remain in the market because they were cheaper till recently.

 A year ago the Window Covering Manufacturers Association (WCMA) made a declaration that made it mandatory for window coverings in the USA and Canada to be cordless or have short cords so that kids and pets were unable to reach and access them.
 Cordless or inaccessible cords are believed to have “the most significant and immediate impact on reducing the strangulation risk to young children from certain window covering cords,” said WCMA Executive Director, Ralph Vasami.
 Corded blinds are no longer being sold by American or Canadian stores or websites.
 Corded mini blinds, cellular shades, roller shades, Roman shades, etc. will no longer available in stores for consumers.
 As these are officially banned by the association selling these will be illegal for the manufacturers.